ronniel1/go-best-practices/10_unit.md

 }

-// Unit is a unit that implements the interface above and uses the Config to do so. type Unit struct {
+// unit is a unit that implements the interface above and uses the Config to do so. type unit struct {
 	Config

-	// Unit's state.
+	// unit's state.
 	blocks chan<-uint
 }

 // New returns the unit that exposed by this file (or package).
 //
-// Other units that depend on the behavior, may use its interface on
+// Other units that depend on this behavior, may use its interface on
-// their dependency list (like the config struct above). func New(c Config) (*Unit, error) {
+// their dependency list (like the config struct above). func New(c Config) (API, error) {
 	// Validate requirements, or use default values. if c.C1 == nil {
 		return nil, fmt.Errorf("must give client1")
 	}
 	// Return the constructed type
-	return &Unit{
+	return &unit{
 		Config: Config
 		blocks: make(chan uint),
 	}, nil